liamchampton/Deploy-To-IBM-Cloud-With-GitHub-Actions/workshop-instructions/step-4-push-to-cf.md

-# Step 4 - Manually Deploy Into IBM Cloud
+# Step 4 - Manually Deploy Into IBM Cloud Foundry

 The first part of this step is to manually deploy into IBM Cloud Foundry to ensure it works and help you understand what is happening when it is automated.